orsonteodoro/gcf2/README.md

 	echo "You can stop anytime with kill -9 $$" echo
-	echo "* This may crash X and lose unsaved work." echo "* It is not recommended to run this script with unclean (or" echo "     possibly compromised) computer."
+	echo "* This may crash X and lose unsaved work." echo "* It is not recommended to run this script with an unclean (or" echo "     possibly compromised) computer."
 	echo
 	echo "Press Ctrl+C now to quit or wait 20 secs to proceed."